kivatmojo/ECON_104/Project_1/README.md

 ```
 <img width="564" alt="Screen Shot 2024-03-15 at 18 35 02" src="https://github.com/kivatmojo/econ_104/assets/137433466/b27ccccc-c678-4d69-9df7-355b89dbc2f3">

-After plotting the residuals against the fitted values, we noticed an increase in the variance of error terms in songs ranging from 0 to 50,000 predicted streams, then slowly tapering down after.
+After plotting the residuals against the fitted values, we noticed an increase in the variance of error terms in songs ranging from 0 to 50,000 predicted streams, then slowly tapering down.

 This makes sense as it’s harder to predict streams of songs that are not very popular.
-As such, the model will over predict certain songs and under-predict others.
+As such, the model will over-predict certain songs and under-predict others.
 Overall, this suggests a trend in the errors and a sign of heteroskedasticity.

 ```r
 spreadLevelPlot(regmod2)
 ```
 <img width="545" alt="Screen Shot 2024-03-15 at 18 35 15" src="https://github.com/kivatmojo/econ_104/assets/137433466/c7c9b4e6-07bf-4cdb-b73b-b44fe3c76331">

 Looking at the spread-level plot that regresses the fitted values of Y on the residuals, we noticed an upward trend.
-This means that when the predicted number of streams a song has based on the model, the larger the error there is, thus heteroskedasticity is present.
+This means that when the predicted number of streams a song has is based on the model, the larger the error there is, thus heteroskedasticity is present.

 ***
 ## RESET Test